FiddleMC/Fiddle/README.md

 Fiddle is a Paper server fork that lets you add new blocks and items into Minecraft.

-Unlike modded platforms, Fiddle:
+Fiddle:
-* works with Bukkit plugins
+* works with existing Bukkit plugins[^1]
+* adds blocks and items into the game in the same way a Minecraft update would
-* works with the vanilla client
+* works with the vanilla client, both with/without a resource pack, and also offers a client-side mod with extra performance
-* doesn't require custom content to be updated for new Minecraft versions
-* has the speed and optimizations from Paper
+* modded blocks and items keep working after Minecraft updates
+* adding new blocks and items is simple using the standard resource and data pack format
+* allows Bukkit plugins to include custom blocks and items when used on a Fiddle server

 ## Installation

-Fiddle is a drop-in replacement for Paper.
+Fiddle is a drop-in replacement for Paper.\
 You can download the latest stable JAR from [releases](https://github.com/FiddleMC/Fiddle/releases) and the latest development JAR from [actions](https://github.com/FiddleMC/Fiddle/actions).

 After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `modded=true`.